 Be fully aware of the laws affecting email marketing, and comply.
 Recipients must be able to opt out easily from any email.
 This is a legal requirement.

 Review your list to see who hasn’t opened or clicked on a link for the last six months.
 Provide them with a compelling offer to re-engage.

 Speak to Christopher Lamotte for advice about your email marketing.
-I can create and send out your email newsletters from as little as £199 per month.
+I can create and send out your email newsletters.

 Clean out bad addresses of those not opening your emails on a regular basis to increase open rates.

 Up to 30% of email addresses could change every year, so plan to keep your lists clean.

 List quality is much more important than list size.
 Define your target audience and focus your efforts.

 When designing your sign up forms, keep requests for details to a minimum.
 Real Marketing often recommends just asking for first names and email addresses.